Winter 2008

 4. Baseball Ministry

 Soon after our arrival we began the baseball ministry with the youth of Port Vila.
 The Vanuatu government was especially supportive and encouraging as we introduced this new sport to their country.
 We are very greatful for the uniforms and equipment that was donated by enthusiastic supporters here in Canada.
 We were amazed at how quickly these athletic youth caught on to the game, having never played it before.
 The whole baseball experience was especially rewarding as we were able to share with the youth during ‘rest time’ several Bible stories, truths and prayers which were all well received.
 The last day of the games, Bislama Bibles were given to the many youth and youth workers.
-Before we left Vanuatu, a committee had been formed at the government level, to organize and M602websitecopycontinue the work that we began with an emphasis on God being the centre of this new sport.
+Before we left Vanuatu, a committee had been formed at the government level, to organize and continue the work that we began with an emphasis on God being the centre of this new sport.

 In October we also visited Port Vila’s high risk prison.
 The inmates greeted us with cheers, singing and handshaking.
 They had not had a visitor in seven months and were very glad to see us.
 Most of the prisoners were very young men.
 The prison officials allowed us to show the Jesus film after dark in the court yard and after the film ended we gave out 42 Bislama (common language) Bibles.
 While we were crouching down to open the cartons of Bibles, hungry prisoners gathered around us and desperately held out both hands pleading for a copy.
 They were given a message of hope that evening and we reminded them of 1John 1:9, and that God is still able to forgive and cleanse all sinners hearts today.